QingyongWang/KaiLiu-Leo.github.io/_pages/about.md

 ======
 I am actively looking for self-motivated Honours, Master, and PhD students.
 The programming skill at least one programming language is required (Python, Java, C++, C, R and Matlab).
 Here, we have lots of opportunities to work closely with computer scientists, IT engineers, and biomedical engineers.

 The PhD scholarships are funded by: (a) [Tasmania Graduate Research Scholarships](http://www.utas.edu.au/research/degrees/scholarships/international-scholarships) or (b) [China Scholarship Council (CSC)](https://www.utas.edu.au/research/degrees/scholarships/other-scholarships).
 Please send me your resume, transcripts, and any publications if you are interested.
-See how to apply a PhD program [here](http://www.utas.edu.au/research/degrees/apply-now) and find my advertised PhD projects [here] (https://www.utas.edu.au/research/degrees/available-phd-projects/_nocache).
+See how to apply a PhD program [here](http://www.utas.edu.au/research/degrees/apply-now) and find my advertised PhD projects [here](https://www.utas.edu.au/research/degrees/available-phd-projects/_nocache).

 Hobbies
 ======